KoblaMensah/alx-system_engineering-devops/README.md

-this is a root repo that houses a directory
+this is a root repo that houses several directories which also contains files that houses script.